C-Syn/RegExT/README.md

 1. Nodes of types [`ClassRange`](https://www.npmjs.com/package/regexp-tree#character-class-ranges), [`Disjunction`](https://www.npmjs.com/package/regexp-tree#disjunction), and [`Assertion`](https://www.npmjs.com/package/regexp-tree#assertions) are removed from the [AST](https://astexplorer.net/#/gist/4ea2b52f0e546af6fb14f9b2f5671c1c/39b55944da3e5782396ffa1fea3ba68d126cd394).
 This means that the template string will not contain any information about these nodes.
 2. [`Backreferences`](https://www.npmjs.com/package/regexp-tree#backreferences) are not (yet) supported.
 This means that the template string will not contain any information about backreferences.
 3. [`Quantifiers`](https://www.npmjs.com/package/regexp-tree#quantifiers) (repetitions) are only handled if the `from` and `to` properties are identical, in this case we can assume the number of times the expressions is supposed to be repeated.
-If the `from` and `to` properties are different, the expression is not repeated in the template string.
+If the `from` and `to` properties are different, the corresponding expression is not repeated in the template string.